 Benedictine has served as the “brother school” to Saint Gertrude High School

 , intertwining many ceremonies, traditions, and programs between the two single-gender Catholic high schools.
 For 90 years, the two schools operated just 400 feet apart in the Museum District of Richmond.
-However, in 2013, to support its growth and its future, Benedictine relocated to a 50-acre campus, part of the pristine Mary Mother of the Church Abbey (home of the Bendictine monks) along the James RIver in Goochland County.
+However, in 2013, to support its growth and its future, Benedictine relocated to a 50-acre campus, part of the pristine Mary Mother of the Church Abbey (home of the Benedictine monks) along the James River in Goochland County.

 With a view toward their history and a desire to strengthen Catholic education, Benedictine and Saint Gertrude unified under a single new corporation, the Benedictine Schools of Richmond, in January 2020.
 And, in the summer of 2020, Saint Gertrude joined its brother school on the Benedictine Abbey campus, where the schools were once again in close proximity.
 Together, the schools now share a peaceful, modern, and sprawling campus including the campus’s new, world-class athletic facilities.